Stevertus/dManager-packages/README.md

     "0.1": "http://download.com/version v0.1.zip"
   },
-  "description":"a link directly to a markdown or basic html file that describe the datapack and how to use it",
+  "description":"a link directly to a markdown or basic html file that describe the pack and how to use it (images supported)",
   ["dependencies"]:[
 	"an array of all the ids of packs your pack requires", "e.g: utils, libaries, own resource pack",